Here's How Cannabis Can Help Alzheimer's Disease

 Cannabis may remove toxic protein associated with Alzheimer's

-“Although other studies have offered evidence that cannabinoids might be neuroprotective against the symptoms of Alzheimer’s, we believe our study is the first to demonstrate that cannabinoids affect both inflammation and amyloid beta accumulation in nerve cells,” Salk Professor David Schubert stated in the paper containing the study's results.
+“Although other studies have offered evidence that cannabinoids might be neuroprotective against the symptoms of Alzheimer’s, we believe our study is the first to demonstrate that cannabinoids affect both inflammation and amyloid beta accumulation in nerve cells.”

 Cannabis may help with other ailments associated with Alzheimer's

-The study concluded, "that dronabinol was able to reduce nocturnal motor activity and agitation in severely demented patients.
-Thus, it appears that dronabinol may be a safe new treatment option for behavioral and circadian disturbances in dementia.
+"Dronabinol was able to reduce nocturnal motor activity and agitation in severely demented patients.
+Thus, it appears that dronabinol may be a safe new treatment option for behavioral and circadian disturbances in dementia."

-I urge you to share the course, and this article, with anyone that you think would benefit from the information.
+I urge you to share the course (which you can do for free) with anyone whom you think would benefit from the information.

 Would you recommend cannabis to someone you know that suffers from Alzheimer's?